Beehive AthletesVERIFIED UTAH SPORTS STORIES

 What to watch next

-The strongest future profiles will come from Badgers with verified offers, published honors, or clear transfer movement, connecting the official Snow record to the receiving school, the player's hometown, and the football reason the move makes sense.
+Snow's 2026 class listed six Division I transfers already in the room.
+Those names will appear on the fall roster, and that is the next Badgers-to-Division-I cycle forming in public.
+The strongest future profiles will come from players with verified offers, published honors, or confirmed transfer movement — each one connecting the official Snow record to the receiving school, the player's hometown, and the football reason the move makes sense.

 Connected pages